Fresh-Product-Design/WLJ-WordPress-Theme/README.md

     * Second value is the path to your wordpress instance, i.e. `/Users/<user>/DevKinsta/public/whitney-johnson`
 * Import xml data in WP Admin: `Tools > Import > WordPress`
 * Import sql data in Database Manager: DevKinsta example, click "Database manager" > Import (top left) > File Upload

+## Page Templates & Custom Pages
+For the initial release of this theme, we are hard coding each indiviudal content page's design.
+This is in lue of trying to figure out have to make the content on these uniquely designed pages managable by the WP Admin tooling.
+With this in mind, while our custom page templates are specific to one page only if we use the `page-{slug}.php` way of implementing one-offs then our page names are strictly set - where if someone changes it in the WP Admin the template would no longer be applied.
+So, instead, we are using the `page-template` directory, with a comment to denote template information method of denoting reuseable templates we can set from the WP Admin page editor.
+This will allow them to make any changes to the page URL/name they want, and it won't effect the template being used.
+Also, when we start making these templates support dynamic content from WP Admin we can transition to actual page design templates for them to choose from.

+## Page URL Slugs & Page Template Pairings
+* About Us - /about-us - aboutUs.php